canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

 file.
 Assertions are defined as a list that is grouped as a :ref:`LogicalGroupings` with AND as the default grouping.
 The final result evaluates to True/False.
-Makes use of config "handlers" i.e. implementations of *core.host_helpers.config.SectionalConfigBase* that support querying the contents of config files in a common way.
+Makes use of config "handlers" i.e. implementations of *core.host_helpers.config.IniConfigBase* that support querying the contents of config files in a common way.

 Usage: